How Much Money is Required to Start a Restaurant?

 Renovating your restaurant's interior can require a significant investment.
 Costs vary depending on whether you're updating an old space or starting anew.
 Design choices should reflect the desired atmosphere while ensuring durability and functionality.

-• Furniture and décor: Costs for tables, chairs, lighting, and custom design elements may run between $10,000 to $50,000.
+• Furniture and décor: Costs for tables, chairs, lighting, and custom design elements.

 • DIY vs. professional help: Opting for professional interior designers will increase costs, but may also ensure a polished, functional design.